gh-viewer/book/state-management.md

-import React, { Component, createElement } from 'react' import { NetInfo, View } from 'react-native' import { Button, Icon, Text } from 'react-native-elements' import { graphql, QueryRenderer } from 'react-relay'
+import React, { Component, createElement } from 'react' import { NetInfo, View } from 'react-native' import { Button, Icon, Text } from 'react-native-elements' import { QueryRenderer } from 'react-relay'

 import { EnvironmentPropType } from '../Environment'